magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 <p id="cloud-system-vars-scopes"></p>{% collapsibleh2 Step 1: Find the scope value %}

 This section discusses how you can optionally set system-specific configuration values per _scope_ (store, store view, or website).
-Setting variables per scope is optional; to set system-wide variables, see [System values](#cloud-system-vars-sys).
+To set default global scope variables, start the variable name with `CONFIG__DEFAULT__`.
+For more information, see [System values](#cloud-system-vars-sys).

 Scope values come from the `store`, `store_group`, and `store_website` tables.